This is the multi-page printable view of this section. Click here to print.

 stands for Scalable Force-Directed Placement.

-sfdp is a fast, multilevel, force-directed algorithm that efficiently layouts large graphs, outlined in "Efficient and High Quality Force-Dircted Graph Drawing"1.
+sfdp is a fast, multilevel, force-directed algorithm that efficiently layouts large graphs, outlined in "Efficient and High Quality Force-Directed Graph Drawing"1.

 Multiscale version of the fdp layout, for the layout of large graphs.